-The schools recognise that there are additional barriers to recognising abuse and neglect in this group of pupils.
-These barriers include, but are not limited to:
+The academy recognises that there are additional barriers to recognising abuse and neglect in this group of pupils.
+These barriers can include, but are not limited to:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the pupil's condition without further exploration. - These pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils. - The potential for pupils with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges.
+• Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the pupil's condition without further exploration.

+- These pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils. - The potential for pupils with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges. - A different cognitive understanding and being unable to understand the difference between fact or fiction in online content.

-The headteacher and governing board will ensure that the schools' Child Protection and Safeguarding Policy reflects the fact that these additional barriers can exist when identifying abuse.
-When using physical intervention and reasonable force in response to risks presented by incidents involving pupils with SEND, staff will have due regard for the procedures outlined in the school's Positive Handling Policy.
+The headteacher and local academy council will ensure that the academy's Child Protection and Safeguarding Policy reflects the fact that these additional barriers can exist when identifying abuse.
+When using physical intervention and reasonable force in response to risks presented by incidents involving pupils with SEND, staff will have due regard for the procedures outlined in the academy's Physical Intervention Policy.